Skip to main content

 §Safety

-Caller must ensure sexp is a valid character vector (STRSXP) whose lifetime remains managed by R.
+Caller must ensure sexp is a valid character vector (STRSXP) that stays GC-reachable for the inferred lifetime 'a.

 Source